open-telemetry/opentelemetry-python/docs/index.rst

     pip install opentelemetry-exporter-{exporter}
     pip install opentelemetry-instrumentation-{instrumentation}

+Note: If you have installed python3-pip, you command will be `pip3` instead of `pip`.

 These are for exporter and instrumentation packages respectively.
 Some packages can be found in :scm_web:`instrumentation <instrumentation/>` and :scm_web:`exporter <exporter/>`